DaphyneMaia/CA1-MobileApps/README.md

     3. Four buttons — Education, Skills, Achievements and Exit
         1. vertically stacked
         2. same size
-        3. separated vertically by atleast 5dp
+        3. separated vertically by at least 5dp
         4. Education, Skills, Achievements take to new page
         5. Exit should close the app
     4. Copyright text at bottom:
-        1. Text: (c) 2023 Your name.
+        1. Text: (c) 2023 Daphyne da Maia.
 All rights reserved.
         2. has a small font size
         3. has dark gray color
         4. has a top padding 10dp with a top gray border of 1dp (to separate it out from the main content)